PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

 > 8. Verify that the greeter now shows the image `warty-final-ubuntu.png`.

 # UPDATES for Ubuntu 23.04+

-## for Ubuntu 23.10/Gnome 45 and above

-This is highly recommonded way: https://github.com/PRATAP-KUMAR/gdm-extension - as it avoids having to recompile gresources.

 ## for Ubuntu 23.04+